 What NOT to put down your drain or flush down the toilet:

 Many band-aids are made from plastic and are therefore not biodegradable.
 Plus, they’re sticky, which increases the chance of them sticking to your pipes.

-Help to protect our waterways by safely disposing of car fluids such as oil, antifreeze, transmission fluids, windscreen wash, and other car-related liquids in the trash rather than putting them down the sink or toilet.
-Simply transfer leftover liquids into an old plastic bottle or jam jar and throw them out.
+Help protect our waterways by safely disposing of car fluids such as oil, antifreeze, transmission fluids, windscreen wash, and other car-related liquids in the trash rather than putting them down the sink or toilet.
+Transfer leftover liquids into an old plastic bottle or jam jar and throw them out.

 Many cleaning products contain harmful chemicals and should not be allowed to enter the water system.
 Read the back of the product packaging before putting any cleaning product down the drain.
 They should tell you if they are unsuitable for flushing.

 Who doesn’t love a mug of freshly ground coffee in the morning?
-After you’ve enjoyed your cuppa joe, dispose of the coffee grounds in the trash or on a compost heap instead of flushing them down the sink.
-Coffee grounds stick together when wet which causes pipe blockages.
+After you’ve enjoyed your cuppa joe, please dispose of the coffee grounds in the trash or on a compost heap instead of flushing them down the sink.
+Coffee grounds stick together when wet, which causes pipe blockages.